Adding schema.org to a GitHub Pages site

 In this tutorial we will set up a new Jekyll site to share our training materials with, and mark-up them using schema.org.

-First things first, follow this guide to setting up Jekyll and hosting it on GitHub pages.
+First things first, follow .
 Once you've got the correct environment setup, you can then create a new app by running jekyll new my-tutorials

 In this tutorial we will work with a file structure like below.
 Something similar to the below should be generated once you generate a new Jekyll site, except for one or two difference.
 Firstly you can delete/ignore the folder_posts